Obscurely/RustTemplate/README.md

 #### Portable EXE

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-windows.exe_ file (might have to click show all).
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-windows.exe_ file (might have to click show all).
-2. Double click the exe you just downloaded and there you go the program works.
+1. Double click the exe you just downloaded and there you go the program works.
-3. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.
+1. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.

 #### Installer

-1. Go to the [Releases Tab](https://github.com/Obscurely/EStash/releases) and download the _estash-windows-installer.exe_ files (might have to click show all).
+1. Go to the [Releases Tab](https://github.com/Obscurely/CHANGEME/releases) and download the _CHANGEME-windows-installer.exe_ file (might have to click show all).
-2. Double click the installer and go through the it as you would with any other installer.
+1. Double click the installer and go through it as you would with any other installer.
-3. If you look now in the start menu (or on the desktop if you ticked create desktop shortcut) you are gonna see a shortcut for estash, just run it like any other program.
+1. If you look now in the start menu (or on the desktop if you ticked create desktop shortcut) you are gonna see a shortcut for CHANGEME, just run it like any other program.
-4. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.
+1. Might wanna take a look at the [Usage Tab](usage) if you don't understand something about it.

 ---